Reinforcement tuning (GRPO)

 Training requirements

-- Reward function: Clear criteria for evaluating response quality through automated metrics or model-based judges
+- Reward function: Clear criteria for evaluating response quality through one or more graders

 - Diverse prompts: Training examples covering the range of scenarios where quality preferences apply